AdarshVKSingh/Ecommerce_web_app_with_graphical_MFA/README.md

 # Ecommerce_web_app_with_graphical_MFA

-#use the below link to visit the website
+#use the following link to visit the website
 https://tan-vivacious-rooster.cyclic.app

 #This website is used by book buyer and seller to carry out e-commerce.